-Your caregiver will examine you and check your abdomen and groin.
+Your healthcare provider will examine you and check your abdomen and groin.
 He may ask about other health conditions, including your past travels or activities.
 This also includes exposures and contacts, diseases, or treatments you may have had.
-Your caregiver may also check your rectum by inserting a gloved finger into your anus.
+Your healthcare provider may also check your rectum by inserting a gloved finger into your anus.
 You may need any of the following tests:

 - Lab tests: These may be done to find if your proctitis is caused by bacteria or allergies.
 A sample of your blood, stool, or discharge may be taken.

-- Allergy testing: This may be done if your caregiver thinks your proctitis is caused by a food allergy.
+- Allergy testing: This may be done if your healthcare provider thinks your proctitis is caused by a food allergy.
 He may do a skin test or have you not eat certain foods.
-Ask your caregiver for more information about allergy testing.
+Ask your healthcare provider for more information about allergy testing.

 - Anoscopy: During this test, a short tube is carefully put into your anus and up the rectum.
-This lets caregivers look inside your anus and rectum.
+This lets healthcare providers look inside your anus and rectum.

 - Endoscopy: A long, thin tube with a small camera on the end is put into your anus.
-Caregivers will look for problems in your rectum and colon.
+Healthcare providers will look for problems in your rectum and colon.
 A small amount of tissue may be taken from your bowel and sent for tests.